siddharthksah/MLOps-Sample-Project/README.md

 Our app is now running in a Kubernetes cluster and accessible via the service's IP address or domain name.

 Deployment with AWS Elastic Beanstalk 🌱
-As an alternative to Kubernetes, we can also deploy our app using AWS Elastic Beanstalk.
-Elastic Beanstalk is a fully managed service provided by AWS that simplifies the deployment and management of web applications.

-Elastic Beanstalk automatically handles capacity provisioning, load balancing, scaling, and application health monitoring.
-To deploy our app, we'll:

-Create an Elastic Beanstalk environment.
-Upload our Docker container's image or provide a link to a container registry where the image is stored.
-Configure the environment with any necessary settings, such as environment variables or custom domain names.
-Launch the environment, and Elastic Beanstalk will handle the rest!
-Both Kubernetes and AWS Elastic Beanstalk are powerful platforms for deploying our app.
-Depending on your infrastructure and requirements, you can choose the one that suits your needs best.
-Happy deploying! 🚀🎉

-Deployment with AWS Elastic Beanstalk 🌱
 In this section, we'll explore another deployment option - AWS Elastic Beanstalk.
 It's a fully managed service provided by AWS that simplifies the deployment and management of web applications.

 AWS Elastic Beanstalk: The Easy Deployment Platform 🛠️